-It’s been a delight to work collaboratively with my friend and local Durban Artist – Lesley Magwood Fraser.
-Lesley delivered a pile of paintings and drawings to me, and I have cut them up into Paper Strelitzia Blooms, adding some recycled book paper elements.
+What a delight to work collaboratively with my friend and local Durban Artist – Lesley Magwood Fraser.
+The project began when Lesley delivered a pile of spare paintings and drawings to my home.
+I cut them up and folded them into Paper Strelitzia Blooms.
+I added some recycled book paper elements as a contrast to the drawings.

 The petals are created from pleated paper and the stems are covered in re-cycled twisted tissue paper.

-We love to create representations of indigenous flowers and other paper products for private and business clients.
-If we can re-use paper that is somehow relevant to you – all the more exciting!
+Finally, we love to create representations of indigenous flowers and other paper products.
+If you are a business or private client, chat to us.
+We may be able to re-use paper that is relevant to you – all the more exciting!

 Contact us if you would like us to create something similar for you!